prince-ao/prince-ao/README.md

 ### Hi there 👋

-- I’m currently working on CSI CS department flowchart
+- I’m currently working on easymeets
-- I’m currently learning Advanced Operating Systems
+- I’m currently learning Poker
 - How to reach me ...
   - discord: princemfsn